 Traffic noise levels were predicted for 290 noise sensitive sites within Project Segment #429-154 for the 2018 existing condition and the 2045 Design Year No-Build and Build Alternatives.
-Sixty (60) of the analyzed sites are currently experiencing traffic noise levels that meet or exceed the 66.0 dB(A) NAC.
-Fifty-six (56) sites are predicted to do so with the No-Build Alternative.
-Due to the increase in traffic volumes attributed to the Build Alternative, noise impacts are predicted for 198 receptors in NSAs 1 through 7.
-The overall noise increase over existing conditions within Segment #429-154 is predicted to be an average of 3.8 dB(A), with the greatest increase at a residence being 8.7 dB(A).
-Neither of these two values represents a substantial noise increase (ie. greater than 15.0 dB(A)).
+Sixty-one (61) of the analyzed sites currently experience traffic noise levels that meet or exceed the 66.0 dB(A) NAC.
+Fifty-seven (57) sites are predicted to do so with the No-Build Alternative.
+Due to the increase in traffic volumes attributed to the Build Alternative, noise impacts are predicted for 199 receptors in NSAs 1 through 7.
+The overall noise increase over existing conditions within Segment #429-154 is predicted to be an average of 3.7 dB(A), with the greatest increase at a residence being 8.7 dB(A).
+Neither of these two values represents a substantial noise increase (i.e., greater than 15.
+0 dB(A)).

-To mitigate for these impacts, several noise barriers were evaluated.
+To mitigate these impacts, several noise barriers were evaluated.
 The barrier evaluations analyzed several dimension options using the FDOT acoustic feasibility and reasonableness criteria in addition to the established CFX cost reasonableness standards for abatement measures.
-After careful consideration of all options, CFX recommends the advancement of the four noise barrier options summarized on the following page in Table 5.
+After careful consideration of all options, CFX recommends advancing the four noise barrier options summarized on the following page in Table 5.